srgalorath/assignment_3/README.md

 This scanner will read in hosts and ports.
 It will create an HTML report containing the results.

+Run assign3_gui.py for a gui version of the tool

 Commands:
 -t specify target host
 	Accepts single host, comma separated hosts, subnet, file of hosts (newline separated)